-During the Iran-Contra affair, Oliver North, a member of Reagan’s National Security Council, was convicted of aiding and abetting in the obstruction of a congressional inquiry, and ordering the destruction of documents.
-Casper Weinberger, Reagan’s Secretary of Defense was indicted on two counts of perjury and one count of obstruction of justice for his role in the affair.
+During the Iran-Contra affair, Oliver North, a member of Reagan's National Security Council, was convicted of aiding and abetting in the obstruction of a congressional inquiry, and ordering the destruction of documents.
+Casper Weinberger, Reagan's Secretary of Defense was indicted on two counts of perjury and one count of obstruction of justice for his role in the affair.
 The Tower Commission and Congress both investigated the matter, but concluded that President Reagan did not have knowledge of the diversion of funds to the Contras.
-North’s conviction was later vacated, and President George H.W.
-Bush, who had been Reagan’s Vice-President, pardoned Weinberger before his trial began.
-Regan’s role is not definitively known, and Reagan avoided impeachment, but took a major hit in the polls of approval ratings after he gave a speech taking responsibility for his own actions and of those in his administration.
+North's conviction was later vacated, and President George H.W.
+Bush, who had been Reagan's Vice-President, pardoned Weinberger before his trial began.
+Reagan's role is not definitively known and he avoided impeachment, but took a major hit in the approval rating polls after he gave a speech taking responsibility for his own actions and of those in his administration.

 The Obama administration had it's own brush with obstruction in the ATF gunwalking scandal often referred to as "Operation Fast and Furious".
 The ATF illegally forced licensed gun dealers to break the law by selling weapons to straw buyers, in the hopes that they could track the weapons to drug cartels in Mexico.
 These illegally sold weapons were found at crime scenes on both sides of the border, and at the scene of the killing of Border Patrol Agent Brian Terry.
 The House Committee on Oversight and Government Reform subpoened many documents from the Department of Justice, in an attempt to determine who in the administration knew of and sanctioned this illegal activity.
 Some documents were provided, Attorney General Eric Holder refused to provide some documents, and President Obama claimed executive privilege over others.
 Holder was held in contempt of Congress, and after 4 more years of legal battles, U.S. District Court Judge Amy Berman Jackson, an Obama appointee, rejected Obama's claim of executive privilege.
 At this point, it's unlikely that either Obama or Holder will be indicted.